MichaelCade/90DaysOfDevOps/Days/day88.md

 ![](Images/Day88_Data15.png)

-We can now use Kanister to get our important data back in business using the `kubectl get actionset -n kanister` to find out our ActionSet name that we took earlier.
+We can now use Kanister to get our important data back in business using the `kubectl get actionset -n kanister` to find out the ActionSet name that we took earlier.
 Then we will create a restore ActionSet to restore our data using `kanctl create actionset -n kanister --action restore --from "backup-qpnqv"`

 ![](Images/Day88_Data16.png)